A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Numerical example

-In this instance, we assume each agent's action has negligible effect on the aggregate, and accordingly consider a WE-seeking problem.
+where $C \succ \alpha I_n$, for some $\alpha>0$, and $d \in \mathbb{R}^n$.
+Note that a structure similar to our numerical example has been considered in applications of aggregative games such as electric vehicle charging and traffic management under uncertainty \cite{Dario2019}, \cite{Feleconf2019}, \cite{Fele2021}.
+We impose no knowledge of $\Delta$ and $\mathbb{P}$; we rely instead on a scenario-based approximation of the game, whereby each sample $\delta_k\in\msample$ gives rise to $\lowb,\uppb$.
+Eq.~\eqref{eq:example_scenario} is an \emph{aggregative} game in the form of \eqref{eq:scenario_game}.
+In this instance, we assume each agent's action has negligible effect on the aggregate, and accordingly consider a GWE-seeking problem.
 Following the definition of $F_{\mathrm{WE}}$ (Sec.~\ref{sec_gamesolVI}), we get $F(x)=F_{\mathrm{WE}}=[C\sigma(x)+c]_{i \in \mathcal{N}}$.
 It can be verified that $F$ is Lipschitz continuous and strongly monotone with respect to $\sigma$: by \cite[Thm.~2.3.3]{Pang1}, \eqref{eq:example_scenario} admits a unique aggregate equilibrium $\sigma^*=\sigma(x^*)$.\footnote{We note that this case slightly transcends the conditions in Theorem~\ref{thm_convergence}, as $F$ does not comply with Assumption~\ref{assum_monotonicity_continuity}-\eqref{strong_monotonicity}.
-Convergence of Algorithm~\ref{Algorithm_apriori} (following from the nonexpansiveness of $T$ on each subdomain $\setM_j$) can still be ensured on this example due to the affine structure of $F$; cf.~\cite[Sec.~12.5.1]{Pang1}. }
+Convergence of Algorithm~\ref{Algorithm_apriori} (following from the nonexpansiveness of $T$ on each subdomain $\setM_j$) can still be ensured here due to the affine structure of $F$; cf.~\cite[Sec.~12.5.1]{Pang1}. }